hmzsjd/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+Context API is much simpler to setup with less boilerplate, can connect state to any state in the app.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions return a type that triggers a case within the reducer, sometimes they come with data stored in the payload.
+Reducers are in charge of taking the old state in and returning a new state based on the actions triggered.
+Store is the centralized state tree where global state lives.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Thunk gives us the ability to make more complex actions as they can return functions on dispatch.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+ContextAPI has to be the most simple and quickest to setup.